-1.5.4.6 Transceiver Resource Layout (Ask a Question)
+1.5.4.5 Transceiver Resource Layout

-For the PolarFire family of devices, there are between one to six transceiver quads with four transceivers each, for a total of 4 to 24 full-duplex transceiver lanes.
+For both the family devices, there are between one to six transceiver quads with four transceivers each, for a total of 4 to 24 full-duplex transceiver lanes.
 There are up to three external reference clock inputs per quad, which can be used with every transmit PLL and transceiver lane CDRs.
-See 1.5.4.
-Transceiver Clocks for more information.
+See 1.5.4 Transceiver Clocks for more information.